-Feeling seen, supported, and safe in the therapeutic relationship can turn overwhelming moments into opportunities for insight, growth, and real change.
-Together, we focus on:
+Feeling seen, supported, and safe in therapy can turn even overwhelming moments into opportunities for insight, growth, and real change.
+Getting curious together is my favorite part of the work.
+That often looks like:

-• Working through experiences that have left you hurt or stuck, so you can feel lighter and more present in your life
+Digging into experiences that have left you hurt, stuck, or carrying too much, so you can feel a little lighter and more present in your own life

-• Finding acceptance and kindness toward yourself, even in the parts you’ve been critical of or afraid to show
+Finding acceptance and kindness for yourself—even the parts you’ve been critical of, hiding, or unsure how to show

-• Discovering what truly matters to you, and taking steps toward living in a way that feels purposeful and aligned
+Figuring out what truly matters to you, and taking steps toward living in a way that feels purposeful, aligned, and a little more like you

-Whether you’re navigating anxiety, depression, trauma, or life transitions — or simply want to show up more fully and intentionally in your own life — I provide guidance that’s relational, evidence-informed, and tailored to your experience.
-My goal is to help you not just cope, but feel more grounded, resilient, and connected — both to yourself and to the people who matter most.
+Whether you’re navigating anxiety, depression, trauma, life transitions, or just want to show up more fully and intentionally in your own life, I bring guidance that’s relational, evidence-informed, and tailored to your experience.
+My goal isn’t just to help you cope—it’s to help you feel grounded, resilient, and connected, both to yourself and the people who matter most.

 Trauma Work: I started my career supporting survivors of intimate partner and sexual violence.
 There’s nothing more rewarding than witnessing someone reconnect with their own resilience and sense of agency — even in small, quiet moments.